quarkiverse/quarkus-quickjs4j/README.md

 ```

 The `@ScriptImplementation` annotation is optional and should be used only if you have
-the JavaScript implementation of the interface available at build time.
-If you are loading
+the JavaScript implementation of the interface available at build time or at a well known
+location at runtime.
+If you are loading the JavaScript from some other dynamic location,
-the JavaScript at runtime, do not include this annotation.
+do not include this annotation and instead using the factory pattern.

 **Note:** you will be able to directly inject the interface in your CDI service beans
 **only if** you have the interface annotated with `@ScriptImplementation`.
 Otherwise,